Rotorouter/avi-challenge-lab/README.md

     - Select the region where the controller ec2 instances are deployed.
 Enter the `Access Key ID` the `Secret Access Key` provided.
 Under Register `Virtual Service Names` select the check box for `Amazon Route 53`.
 Click `Next`.
     - Under `VPC` select the VPC where the controller is installed.
 Select the appropriate availability zones, and subnets in which to install the SE management ENIs.
 Click `Complete`.
 - Copy `.env-example` to `.env` and edit `.env` to include the keys, tokens, etc. needed.
-- Edit `avi_challenge_lab/vs.yml` to contain other details for the Virtual Service to provision.
+- Copy `avi_challenge_lab/vs.yml-example` to `avi_challenge_lab/vs.yml` and edit it to contain other details for the Virtual Service to provision.
 - Generate an API token through the UI to use during the session.

 #### Automated Steps